A super-welcoming, affordable, off-grid 4-bedroom guesthouse, set amid the dramatic desert- and seascapes of the Cabo de Gata”

 Everything is solar powered, so the in-room hairdryers are low-voltage, and air-con is on a scheduled timer.
 But there is a back-up generator, and also a gas boiler for hot water in the unlikely event of a long cloudy spell in winter.
 And the overall spirit is undoubtedly generous.
 Extra touches include Nespresso machines, glass bottles of cold spring water (the tap water is not potable here), and straw hats which you can borrow.

 Step outside - each has its own patio or terrace - to find a small private dining spot with table, chairs and long views, perfect for al fresco breakfasts and sunset tipples.
 For shady siestas, there are also hammocks and sail awnings.

 A continental breakfast is delivered to your room in a hamper each morning - this started out as a covid measure and, thanks to great guest feedback, looks set to stay.
 Expect juice, yoghurt, jamon and cheeses, seasonal fruit, maybe a local torta de aceite or choc croissant.
 There's also a small honesty bar where guests sometimes mingle and swop stories of beaches, hikes and restaurants in the early evening.

-For other meals, it’s a 15-minute drive to the restaurants of Rodalquilar (they have 4 or 5 excellent restaurants and bars) and San Jose is only a few minutes' drive away with a good selection.
-Ben and Neil can give great recommendations from their latest experiences.
+For other meals, it’s a 15-minute drive to the restaurants of Rodalquilar (they have 4 or 5 excellent restaurants and bars), or try Pozo de los Frailes which is only 5 minutes away – here Ben and Neil suggest popular La Gallineta or buzzy Bar Treze Sur.
+San Jose is also only a few minutes' drive away with a good selection – check out wine shop-delicatessen-tapas restaurant La Abaceria.
+Ben and Neil always give great recommendations.